Balenciagal/Double-Pendulum/README.md

 # Double-Pendulum
-The code for the double pendulum sim
+The code for the double pendulum simulation

 ## Usage